awendt/eilenach/README.md

 </details>

 <details>
-<summary>Wait, did you say AWS?
+<summary>💰 Wait, did you say AWS?
 What are the operating costs for this?</summary>

-💰 The whole project fits into the Free Tier, so **operating costs are likely to be zero.**
+The whole project fits into the Free Tier, so **operating costs are likely to be zero.**

 In case you already consumed all of your Free Tier, estimated operating costs per month are: